 “From 2000 to 2002, there was one reported case at (the Department of Defense, Office of Hearings and Appeals) dealing with foreclosure.
 Between 2003 and 2006, there averaged three cases per year.
 In 2007 and 2008, the number of cases dealing with foreclosures jumped to nine each year.
 In 2009, there were twenty-four such cases, and in the first five months of 2010…there have been nine foreclosure cases thus far.”

-We wrote about this phenomenon in March, and “it doesn’t appear that anything has changed since then,” says Catie Young, a security clearance lawyer.
+Considering the article written about this phenomenon in March, “it doesn’t appear that anything has changed since then,” says Catie Young, a security clearance lawyer.

 The concern behind Guideline F is that government employees, military personnel and government contractors who have fallen upon difficult financial times may be “more likely to breach security when offered financial incentives,” according to a Pro Publica article from 2010.

 In looking at numerous 2016 Industrial Clearance Decisions published online by the Department of Defense, it was noted that financial difficulties that caused applicants to lose their security clearance ran the gamut.
 Here are some examples:

 - A woman who had delinquent debts totaling more than $171,000 and including tax liens, a collection account and a judgment.

 - A man who failed to file federal tax returns for several years.